 In this article, we will have explained the necessary steps to install and configure Jenkins on CentOS 8.
 Before continuing with this tutorial, make sure you are logged in as a user with

 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

 Jenkins is the most popular open-source, Java-based automation server that allows you to easily set up a continuous integration and continuous delivery (CI/CD) pipeline.
-Jenkins is also considered as automation tool or server, It helps to automate software development which is related to building, testing and deploying.
+Jenkins is also considered an automation tool or server, It helps to automate software development which is related to building, testing, and deploying.